uroskv03/Predictive-alerting-for-cloud-metrics-Task-1/README.md

 ## Additional metrics

 In addition to raw metrics, we introduced cpu_diff.
-This metric serves to further emphasize the velocity of CPU change because it is the most important parameter for detecting the beginning of the jump.
+This metric serves to further emphasize the velocity of CPU change, the most important parameter for detecting the beginning of the jump.

 A memory spike can cause a CPU spike, so the ram and ram_diff metrics have been added.
 Using ram_diff helps stabilize the input by focusing only on the sudden changes.